EnterpriseDB/repmgr/README.md

 * `standby switchover`

-    ...
+    Promotes a standby to primary and demotes the existing primary to a standby.
+    This command must be run on the standby to be promoted, and requires a passwordless SSH connection to the current primary.

-    If other standbys (siblings of the promotion candidate) are connected to the demotion candidate, if `--siblings-follow` is specified `repmgr` can instruct these to follow the new primary. .
+    If other standbys (siblings of the promotion candidate) are connected to the demotion candidate, `repmgr`  can instruct these to follow the new primary if the option `--siblings-follow` is specified.

+    Execute with the `--dry-run` option to test the switchover as far as possible without actually changing the status of either node.

+    `repmgrd` should not be active on any nodes while a switchover is being carried out.
+This   restriction may be lifted in a later version.

 * `node status`